ALive-research/Slicer-Liver/Docs/adr/0008-testing-strategy.md

   commit *inverts the assertion* (`assert right_value`).
 Reviewers see the broken state recorded in history; the test catches regression.
-- This is non-negotiable for the Bezier-fitting bugs flagged in the resection refactor (PKS subnote `20260514T130355`, Liver.py:1914 / :1961 / :2042) and the Kumar-Oram algorithm bugs flagged in the vessel-seeding subnote.
 - For larger migrations (the LayerDM phases per ADR-0002), characterisation tests land *before* the migration code: PR N adds the pinning test against the old behaviour; PR N+1 implements the